MOHAMEDHALBES/rtfm/services/app-attestation.md

 ### Continuous usage

-If you need to verify some data inside your app, e.g. payload of API request, do the following.
+If you need to verify some data inside your app, e.g. payload of API request, do the following:

 1) Use ```generateDataAssertion``` with your data to generate assertion object.
-2) Pass it to your server and validate it and it's counter with Key that you obtained on Initial configuration stage.
+2) Pass it to your server alongside with the data; validate it and it's counter with Key that you obtained on Initial configuration stage.
 [Sample PHP code](#) to verify data assertion.
 3) If it is valid, then request is coming from genuine copy of your app.
 Save counter to your database and wait for next assertion.